 There are as many ways to teach Theory of Knowledge.
 No single individual has expertise and ease in every aspect of program.
 Nor is universal coverage possible within the 100 hours allocated to TOK.

 In 2020 all five Areas of Knowledge will be compulsory along with a focus on two of five Optional Themes.
 Accordingly, teachers make selections and teach to their strengths.
 The brave model the spirit of TOK by venturing outside “comfort zones.”

 Beginning (and ending) a TOK course with clarity and aplomb is important.
 It may take several weeks before students are able to take in what the course is really all about.
-In particular, understanding the nuanced skill of formulating “Knowledge Questions” can only be developed over time.
+In particular, facility with “Knowledge Questions” and notions of meta-cognition can only be happen over time.